termermc/textbin-backend/README.md

 This software uses several classes for encryption that are listed below, along with their copyright notices.

 ```
-Java implementation of the UNIX crypt command
+Java implementation of the UNIX crypt command (for classic tripcodes)
 Copyright (c) 1996 Eric Young, (eay@mincom.oz.au)
 All rights reserved.
 ```